Malilangwe Wildlife Reserve, Southern Zimbabwe, Zimbabwe

 The best time for game viewing is from August to early November, water is scarce, the bush has died back and game congregates around the pumped waterholes.
 Birdlife is prolific during the rainy season, and although the game has dispersed due to readily available surface water, this is still a great time to experience Malilangwe.

-Call us on to start planning your vacation to Singita Pamushana or take a look at our itineraries to Southern Zimbabwe
+Call us on to start planning your holiday to Singita Pamushana or take a look at our itineraries to Zimbabwe

 Singita Pamushana is a luxurious safari lodge set in the South Eastern corner of Zimbabwe in the Malilangwe Wildlife Reserve.
 This exclusive lodge sits high on a forested hill with magnificent views of the Malilangwe Dam and sandstone hills beyond.